opendocks/template/README.md

 - Update .env variables for Apache Service
    1. APACHE_VIRTUAL_HOST

-   If you are using [Docker Proxy Network](https://github.com/smurtazakazmi/dock.p), this will add reverse proxy automatically, though you have to manually add host entries in OS host file.
+   If you are using [opendock/o-proxy](https://github.com/opendock/o-proxy), this will add reverse proxy automatically, though you have to manually add host entries in OS host file.

    If you need to add multiple host, provide comma separated values.

-   For more details Check [Docker Proxy Network](https://github.com/smurtazakazmi/dock.p)
+   For more details Check [opendock/o-proxy](https://github.com/opendock/o-proxy)

 - Update .env variables for PHP Service
    1. Enable of disable required PHP extentions for PHP service